dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly workflowUUID: string
 ```

-The current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string uniquely identifying a workflow instance.
+The current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string uniquely identifying a workflow execution.
 In a transaction or communicator, this field is set to the identity UUID of the calling workflow.
 In a handler, this field is empty.